-In some case an abscess might not yet have had time to grow and there is not an accumulation of pus within the wound.
-In this instance the veterinarian will put your rabbit on a dose of antibiotics like Baytol.
+- In some case an abscess might not yet have a large accumulation of pus, so in this instance the veterinarian will put your rabbit on a dose of antibiotics like Baytol.

-However, if the abscess is quite large and is caused by an infected tooth,surgery will be required to remove it.
+However, if the abscess is quite large and is caused by an infected tooth, then surgery will be required to remove it.
 All the skin and bone (if necessary) which is infected will also need to be removed.
 The area will then be cleaned with an antibiotic solution.

 Rabbit abscesses seem to be able to stretch to all areas and have talons which the veterinarian must ensure they remove to ensure there is no chance of a re-occurrence.